Saint Kitts and Nevis

 c.
 Torture and Other Cruel, Inhuman, or Degrading Treatment or Punishment

 The constitution prohibits such practices, and there were no reports that government officials employed them.
-A court may order that an accused person receive lashes if found guilty.
+Corporal punishment is legal and an accepted measure for juveniles in schools and the justice system.
+A court can order that an accused person receive lashes if found guilty.

 Prison and Detention Center Conditions

-The St. Kitts prison remained overcrowded, and facilities were austere.
+The St. Kitts prison remained overcrowded and facilities austere, although the number of inmates decreased from previous years.

-Physical Conditions: The country had two prisons.
-The prison on St. Kitts had an intended capacity of 160 prisoners but held 185 as of October.
-Most prisoners had beds, although some slept on blankets on the floor.
-In St. Kitts and Nevis, authorities occasionally held pretrial detainees together with convicted prisoners.
+Physical Conditions: The prison in St. Kitts had an intended capacity of 160 prisoners but held 186 as of September.
+The majority of prisoners had beds, although some slept on blankets on the floor.
+In St. Kitts, authorities occasionally held pretrial detainees together with convicted prisoners.

-Independent Monitoring: Authorities generally permitted prison visits by independent human rights observers, although there were no known visits during the year.
+Independent Monitoring: The government investigated and monitored prison conditions and permitted prison visits by independent human rights observers, although there were no known visits during the year.

 d.
 Arbitrary Arrest or Detention